-11.2 Declaration of Major Breach and Takeover/Replacement Service tele Callerande - Terrestante Lander regionale, en les
+11.2 Declaration of Major Breach and Takeover/Replacement Service

-If the City determines that a Major Breach has occurred, and if the nature of the breach is, in the City's opinion, such that public health and safety are endangered, and after Contractor has been given written notice and reasonable opportunity to correct such deficiency, Contractor shall cooperate completely and immediately with the City to effect a prompt and orderly takeover or replacement by the City of Contractor's City of Great Fall operations.
+If the City determines that a Major Breach has occurred, and if the nature of the breach is, in the City's opinion, such that public health and safety are endangered, and after Contractor has been given written notice and 30 days to correct such deficiency, Contractor shall cooperate completely and immediately with the City to effect a prompt and orderly takeover or replacement by the City of Contractor's City of Great Falls operations.

 If requested by the City, the Contractor shall lease up to three ambulances and equipment in Great Falls, for a term not to exceed 180 days at fair market value in mitigation of any damages to the City, resulting from Contractor's breach or failure to perform.
-However, during the City's takeover of the ambulances and equipment, the City and the Contractor will be considered lessee and lesser, respectively.
+However, during the City's takeover of the ambulances and equipment, the City and the Contractor will be considered lessee and lessor, respectively.